UniversalDependencies/docs/_eu-dep/mark.md

 shortdef: 'marker'
 ---

-This document is a placeholder for the language-specific documentation for `mark`.

 A marker is the word introducing a finite or non-finite clause subordinate to another clause.
 The tag  `mark` in related to dependent of the subordinate clause head.
 Although in some languages such as English it is used in [complement clauses](ccomp) or [adverbial clauses](advcl), in Basque, in those cases, we do not need the marker, since being an agglutinative language those marks are suffixed to words.

 *neskak solasa hausnartzen zuen **bitartean** .*